elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type CurveType = $Values<typeof CurveType>;

+// Warning: (ae-missing-release-tag) "DARK_THEME" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DARK_THEME: Theme;

+// Warning: (ae-missing-release-tag) "DataGenerator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class DataGenerator {
     // Warning: (ae-forgotten-export) The symbol "RandomNumberGenerator" needs to be exported by the entry point index.d.ts